 It turns out that when mass hysteria occurs, the people engaged in the weird behaviour are more likely to be female than male.

-This is a really inconvenient thing to have noticed because it will no doubt give fuel to people who are going to say things like "women are more hysterical" or some such nonsense.
-Please just bare with me on this.
+This is a really unfortunate thing to have noticed because it will give fuel to people who are going to say things like "women are more hysterical" or some such nonsense.
+Please bare with me on this.
 I'm not about to mansplain why women are naturally more emotionally fragile or something like that.
 I think there is something interesting going on here, but it's quite subtle.
 Give me a chance.

-Also, please don't get angry at me for something nature has chosen to do.
+Also, please don't get angry at me for something nature has chosen.
 I'm just reporting what appears to be biologically true.
 If there is any misogyny here then it's to be found in the architecture of the human brain, not in my describing it.

 This better be good...

 The meowing epidemic took place in a convent.
 The giggling epidemic affected girl’s schools and mostly female teachers.
-The dancing fever was reportedly seen to affect women more so than men and the pseudo-mass hysteria cases like the Halifax Slasher or the anxiety epidemic from my own school again centred around young women.
-Why though?
+The dancing fever was reportedly seen to affect women more than men and the pseudo-mass hysteria cases like the Halifax Slasher or the anxiety epidemic from my own school again centred around young women.
+Why?

 Here's something which I think may potentially be to blame.

 Human beings, like other primates, come equipped with a group of neurons in their frontal cortex called the mirror neuron system (MNS).
 These cells begin firing when you watch someone else perform an action...and they make you want to imitate it.